 - A. Curriculum: Program and Classroom Level Content - 1.
 Programs maintain program and classroom level curriculum. - 2.
-The program level curriculum is informed by program philosophy, beliefs, practices, and relevant research. - a.
-Infant, Toddler, and Preschool programs are also guided by the R.I.
-Early Learning and Development Standards. - 3.
-The program level curriculum considers the developmentally appropriate needs of all children served.

-- 4. Written or electronic documentation of the classroom level curriculum (lesson plans or planning documentation) is easily accessible in each individual classroom. - 5.
-Classroom level curriculum is completed on a weekly basis and includes: - a. a list of activities and opportunities available to children throughout the week: - b. materials and equipment that are needed to support activities and opportunities; and - c. relevant RI Early Learning and Development Standards for Infant, Toddler, and Preschool programs. - 6.
-Classroom level curriculum for the previous three months is maintained on-site. - 7.
-The Education Coordinator or Site Coordinator meets with each Teacher or staff to consult on program planning and to assist in the planning for individual children at least monthly. - 8.
-Teachers share planning information with other classroom staff. - B. Curriculum: Process - 1.
-Children have access to a variety of experiences, activities, and opportunities. - 2.
+The program level curriculum is informed by program philosophy, beliefs, practices, and relevant research. - 3.
+Infant, Toddler, and Preschool programs are also guided by the Rhode Island Early Learning and Development Standards. - 4.
+The program level curriculum considers the developmentally appropriate needs of all children served. - 5.
+Written or electronic documentation of the classroom level curriculum (lesson plans or planning documentation) is easily accessible in each individual classroom. - 6.
+Classroom level curriculum is completed on a weekly basis and includes: - a.
+A list of activities and opportunities available to children throughout the week; - b.
+Materials and equipment that are needed to support activities and opportunities; and - c.
+Relevant Rhode Island Early Learning and Development Standards for Infant, Toddler, and Preschool programs. - 7.
+Classroom level curriculum for the previous three (3) months is maintained on-site. - 8.
+The Education Coordinator or Site Coordinator meets with each Teacher or staff to consult on program planning and to assist in the planning for individual children at least monthly. - 9.
+Teachers share planning information with other classroom staff. - B. Curriculum: Process

+- 1. Children have access to a variety of experiences, activities, and opportunities. - 2.
 Staff provide experiences and environments that go beyond routine care and supervision. - 3.
-Opportunities for moderate to vigorous physical activity (sixty (60) minutes total for a full day program, and thirty (30) minutes total for a part day program) are available to children each day. - 4.
-Television or other screen time is: - a. prohibited for Infants; - b. prohibited during scheduled meal and snack times; - c. limited to no more than thirty (30) minutes per day for each child or group; except in situations including: - (1) Toddler, Preschool, or School Age group activities (not to exceed one event per month, per group) such as watching a movie, provided that alternate supervised activities remain available; and
+Opportunities for moderate to vigorous physical activity (sixty (60) minutes total for a full day program, and thirty (30) minutes total for a part day program) are available to children each day. - Television or other screen time is: - a.
+Prohibited for Infants; - b.
+Prohibited during scheduled meal and snack times; - c.
+Limited to no more than thirty (30) minutes per day for each child or group; except in situations including: - (1) Toddler, Preschool, or School Age group activities (not to exceed one (1) event per month, per group) such as watching a movie, provided that alternate supervised activities remain available; and - (2) School Age children's use of electronic media or e-readers for homework, reading, or hands on learning activities. - C. Curriculum: Teaching and Facilitation - 1.
+Classroom staff are required to: - a.
+Implement the classroom level curriculum; - b.
+Actively engage with children; - c.
+Develop individual relationships with children by providing care that is responsive, attentive, consistent, comforting, supportive and culturally sensitive; - d.
+Serve as a positive role model for children; - e.
+Use positive methods in guiding and redirecting children; - f.
+Encourage appropriate behavior and set clear limits; - g.
+Match expectations with the children's developing abilities and capabilities;

-- (2) School Age children's use of electronic media or e-readers for homework, reading, or hands on learning activities. - C. Curriculum: Teaching and Facilitation - 1.
-Classroom staff are required to: - a. implement the classroom level curriculum; - b. actively engage with children; - c. develop individual relationships with children by providing care that is responsive, attentive, consistent, comforting, supportive and culturally sensitive; - d. serve as a positive role model for children; - e. use positive methods in guiding and redirecting children; - f. encourage appropriate behavior and set clear limits; - g. match expectations with the children's developing abilities and capabilities; - h. praise the children's accomplishments as well as their attempts at tasks; - i. create a positive environment through their own behaviors such as frequent social conversations with children, joint laughter and affection, eye contact, pleasant tone of voice and smiles; and - j. assist children who present challenging behaviors by: - (1) identifying and documenting factors that may predict or contribute to the challenging behavior; - (2) making adaptations to the child's environment as necessary; - (3) supporting families by sharing documentation and information; and - (4) providing connection to relevant services and outside resources, when necessary. - At least one classroom Teacher sits with children at the tables during meals and snack time and engages with children to model appropriate mealtime behavior.

-- 3. Programs must be able to communicate with children, who are enrolled, whose primary language is not English, or require alternative methods of communication. - 4.
+- h.
+Praise the children's accomplishments as well as their attempts at tasks; - i.
+Create a positive environment through their own behaviors such as frequent social conversations with children, joint laughter and affection, eye contact, pleasant tone of voice and smiles; and - j.
+Assist children who present challenging behaviors by: - Identifying and documenting factors that may predict or contribute to the challenging behavior; - (2) Making adaptations to the child's environment as necessary; - (3) Supporting families by sharing documentation and information; and - (4) Providing connection to relevant services and outside resources, when necessary. - 2.
+At least one (1) classroom Teacher sits with children at the tables during meals and snack time and engages with children to model appropriate mealtime behavior. - Programs must be able to communicate with children, who are enrolled, whose primary language is not English, or require alternative methods of communication. - 4.
 The program provides School Age children assistance with homework, as needed.